Mission, Values, and History

 The school added an MBA program in 1950, a doctoral program in 1958, and an executive MBA program in 1983.
 In 2002 Olin partnered with Fudan University to offer a Shanghai-based Executive MBA degree.
 In recent years, the business school has developed degree programs with partner universities in India, South Korea, Singapore, Israel, Germany, and Spain.

-Mahendra R. Gupta, PhD, became dean of Olin Business School on July 1, 2005, succeeding Stuart I. Greenbaum, PhD, who served as dean from 1995 to 2005.
+Mark Taylor became dean of Olin Business School on Dec.
+1, 2016, succeeding Mahendra R. Gupta, who served as dean from 2005 to 2016.